learn-co-curriculum/sinatra-from-scratch-readme/README.md

 # Sinatra From Scratch

+## Overview

+We'll cover the components of a basic Sinatra application and how to create a local host server to view the application in the browser.

 ## Objectives

+1. Review gems and how to keep them updated using `bundle install`
-Understand the components of a basic Sinatra application and how to create a local host server to view the application in the browser.
+2. Describe the purpose of the application controller and `app.rb` in Sinatra
+3. Create a local host server to view an application in a browser

 ## Basic Sinatra App